dw1227/bhatti_rrnanalysis_2024/exploratory/2024-09-21-esv-species-coverage.md

 ### Conclusions

-- V1-V9 continues to add significant number of ASVs as more genomes are sampled from a species.
+- V1-V9 continues to add significant number of ESVs as more genomes are sampled from a species.
-- The sub-regions seem to have plateaued indicating that perhaps we will always add more ASVs for a species.
+- The sub-regions seem to have plateaued indicating that perhaps we will always add more ESVs for a species.
-- Perhaps we really are splitting genomes and species too finely with ASVs.
+- Perhaps we really are splitting genomes and species too finely with ESVs.
 - Would like to look at individual genomes in more detail.